deedeelavinder/deedeelavinder.github.io/index.md

 ## { work }

 I currently work as a backend software engineer in the payments industry.
-I also volunteer as a Director with the Raleigh/Durham chapter of Women Who Code.

 ## { life }

 I am mother to three amazing people and two dogs.
 I also volunteer extensively in my community, love being outside, and never find quite enough time for all the reading I would like to do.

+## { giving back }

+With a mission to inspire women to excel in technology careers, Women Who Code is the organization to which I chose to channel my volunteer energy.
+Helping to bring womxn together for inspiration, encouragement, learning new skills, and celebration of accomplishments is a joy.

 ## { me }